j0m0k0/Passform/readme.md

 - **Configuration**: Points users to further customization options.
 - **Contributing**: Encourages contributions and points to guidelines.
 - **License and Contact**: Standard sections to inform users about the licensing and how to reach out for more information.

-Make sure to customize the placeholders (like `your-github`, `your.email@example.com`, and any specific file paths or names) to match your actual project details.
-This README will help make your repository user-friendly and engaging for potential users and contributors.